Aviation safety: Transport comparisons

 The first two statistics are computed for typical travels by their respective forms of transport, so they cannot be used directly to compare risks related to different forms of transport in a particular travel "from A to B".
 For example, these statistics suggest that a typical flight from Los Angeles to New York would carry a larger risk factor than a typical car travel from home to office.
 However, car travel from Los Angeles to New York would not be typical; that journey would be as long as several dozen typical car travels, and thus the associated risk would be larger as well.
 Because the journey would take a much longer time, the overall risk associated with making this journey by car would be higher than making the same journey by air, even if each individual hour of car travel is less risky than each hour of flight.

 For risks associated with long-range intercity travel, the most suitable statistic is the third one: deaths per billion kilometers.
 Still, this statistic can lose credence in situations where the availability of an air option makes an otherwise inconvenient journey possible.

 Aviation industry insurers base their calculations on the deaths per journey statistic while the aviation industry itself generally uses the deaths per kilometre statistic in press releases.

-Since 1997, the number of fatal air accidents has been no more than 1 for every 2,000,000,000 person-miles (Note: The metric person-miles makes it possible to compare methods of transportation with different numbers of passengers.
-For example, 100 people flying in a plane for 1,000 miles counts as 100,000 person-miles, as does 1 person driving a car for 100,000 miles.) flown, and thus is one of the safest modes of transportation when measured by distance traveled.
+Since 1997, the number of fatal air accidents has been no more than 1 per 2,000,000,000 person-miles flown, and thus is one of the safest modes of transportation when measured by distance traveled.

 The Economist notes that air travel is safer by distance travelled, but trains are as safe as planes.
 It also notes that cars are four times more hazardous for deaths per time travelled, and cars and trains are respectively three times and six times safer than planes by number of journeys taken.

-Because the above figures are focused on providing a perspective to the realm of everyday transportation, air travel is taken to include only standard civil passenger aviation, as offered commercially to the general public.
+Because the above figures focus on everyday transportation, air travel is taken to include only standard civil passenger aviation offered commercially to the general public.
 Military and special-purpose aircraft are excluded.